certeu/morio/docs/docs/guides/services/broker/readme.md

 Finally, the broker service also provides Morio cluster consensus.
 Consensus is a fundamental problem in fault-tolerant distributed systems.
-Essemtially, whenever multiple servers have to agree on something, consensus needs to be established.
+Essentially, whenever multiple servers have to agree on something, consensus needs to be established.

 Since Morio supports clustering, it also requires establishing consensus between cluster nodes.